 On matters thimble sizes, there are three included in the pack: large, medium, and small.

-What could be better: The lack of durability in the faux leather is the only thing we didn’t like.
+Which disadvantages must you keep in mind?
+The lack of durability in the faux leather is the only thing we didn’t like.

 Huihui 4-Piece Sewing Thimble – Best Open-Ended Thimbles